Rise to Success: Career Highlights of Manny Pacquiao

 December 2005: Pacquiao stars in "Lisensyadong Kamao"

-In December 2005, Manny Pacquiao took his first lead role in the film "Lisensyadong Kamao" (Licensed Fist).
+In December 2005, Manny Pacquiao played the lead role in the film "Lisensyadong Kamao (Licensed Fist)".

 Loading Video...

-On February 12, 2007, Manny Pacquiao announced his campaign for a seat in the Philippine House of Representatives for the 1st District of South Cotabato province.
+On February 12, 2007, Manny Pacquiao announced his candidacy for a seat in the Philippine House of Representatives for the 1st District of South Cotabato.
+He initially ran under the Liberal Party but was later forced to run under KAMPI and was ultimately defeated by Darlene Antonino-Custodio.

 In September 2007, Manny Pacquiao signed with GMA Network as an actor and host after his contract with ABS-CBN expired.